TheNathannator/PlasticBand/Docs/Other/Stage Kit/Xbox 360.md

 ## Input Info

+This device uses the standard Xbox 360 report format, [documented here](../../Controller%20Communication%20Basics/Xbox%20360.md).
+Refer to that document for the base layout.

 The stage kit has no special inputs.
 It has face buttons, a d-pad, start, select, and guide.

 ## Output Info